 If you purchase a residence and secure a mortgage, you will be required to purchase a homeowners insurance policy.
 This requirement is more than an obligation imposed by your lender.
 Homeowners insurance protects your property, which includes both the physical structure of your home and the personal property inside the home from damage.
 This type of policy will also provide liability protection if someone is injured while on your property.
 Many homeowners do not pay much attention to what their policy covers until they experience a significant property loss or face a lawsuit for a dog attack or other accident that occurs on their property.
-However, it is important to understand your policy coverage before disaster strikes because there may be exclusions, limits and conditions that can necessitate additional coverage or actions by the insured.
+However, it is important to understand your policy coverage before disaster strikes because there may be exclusions, limits, and conditions that can necessitate additional coverage or actions by the insured.

-Generally, your homeowners insurance provides two forms of coverage: (1) first party coverage and (2) third party coverage.
+Generally, your homeowners insurance policy provides two forms of coverage: (1) first party coverage and (2) third party coverage.

 It is important to understand the types of coverage that a policy provides in order to know how much insurance you should purchase above the minimum required under the terms of a mortgage or other obligation.
 There may also be perils that are not covered that merit purchasing additional coverage, such as flood insurance.
 The types of coverage will typically include:

 - Loss of Personal Property (First Party): If your home is damaged in a hurricane, the loss will typically extend beyond the physical structure of your home to the personal property contained inside the home.
-While your homeowners policy will cover items within the home, there may be specific items that are only covered up to a certain amount like jewelry.
+While your homeowners policy will cover items within the home, there may be specific items that are only covered up to a certain amount, like jewelry.

-- Medical Care (Third Party): If a person is injured while visiting your home, a homeowners policy will pay the medical costs of the injury victim regardless of fault, up to the limit of coverage.
+- Medical Care or MedPay(Third Party): If a person is injured while visiting your home, a homeowners policy will pay the medical costs of the injury victim regardless of fault, up to the limit of coverage.